 With the ever faster changing consumer demands, the food industry needs to speed up its innovation and production process to become more efficient and more sustainable.
 To accelerate this, the new project Internet of Food (IoF) project has been created.
-Recently, the kick-off took place.
+IoF will use different computational sources, different data and model owners to improve sensing systems in food production.
+It will also create a learning community to educate future digital food experts.

 The world of consumer demands is changing rapidly, and the food industry needs to change in order to keep up.
 This requires better sensing technologies for the development and improvement of production processes.
 In addition, more exhaustive usage and sharing of available and future data and models via a linked data infrastructure is necessairy to keep up to speed.